 2. UNIQUE INDEX

-In MariaDB, a unique index must be unique but it can be NULL.
-Therefore, each key-value identifies only one record, but one each record need to be represented.
+In MariaDB, a unique index must be unique, but it can be NULL.
+Therefore, each key-value identifies only one record, but each record needs to be represented.

 CREATE TABLE airbnb(